-Those services may be for the customer's own account and / or for the account of the customer's Clients (hereafter referred to as "Client of the Account Holder" or "Client") representing a range of beneficial owners.
+Those services may be for the customer's own account and / or for the account of the customer's Clients (hereafter referred to as "Client of the Account Holder" or "Client") representing a range of assets beneficial owners and/or Ultimate Assets Beneficial Owners.
 The Clients of the Account Holder may be individuals, legal entities or even other financial institutions.